rossillingworth/tesb-rt-se/sam/README.txt

 derby-starter:
   The derby-starter bundle which ONLY can be used to install on the OSGI container for starting the Derby Database server.

+datasource-service:
+  There are 6 datasources provided to connect SAM server to Derby, MySQL, H2, Oracle, DB2 and SQLServer database.

+sam-service-common:
+  The common codes used for SAM Service (Restful api).

+sam-service-rest:
+  The Restful api which can be used to retrieve Events data from SAM server.